 Where do you get your inspiration for your writing?

-It comes from everywhere and everything including newspapers or magazines that I read on my 9.7-inch iPad Pro.
+It comes from everywhere and everything including newspapers or magazines that I read on my iPad Pro.
 Sometimes I partially base the stories on factual events.
 For instance, when I was editor of my high school newspaper, one of my fellow students who worked on the paper died in a tragic car accident.
 She was a beautiful and vivacious being whose life ended before she had an opportunity to fulfill her dreams.
 This memory stimulated several situations and characters.

 Where do you get your characters?